GraphLinq/GraphLinq.Documentation/content/wallet.md

 GraphLinq currently uses the Ethereum network to manage user accounts, which means that you need an Ethereum wallet to use our service.
 We recommend MetaMask however most popular wallets will work.

-<a href="https://github.com/GraphLinq/GraphLinq.GraphLinqERC20Contract">> Github open source repo of the token contract</a>
+<a href="https://github.com/GraphLinq/GraphLinq.GraphLinqERC20Contract">> GitHub open source repo of the token contract</a>